Stakeholders

 Last updated

 Some donors – particularly the EU – ask for a Steering Committee to be established at the start of the project.
 The Committee’s role is to provide oversight as well as strategic advice to implementing organisations.
-Often it will include representatives from key beneficiary groups in addition to the Contracting Authority and consortium partners.
+Often it will include representatives from key in addition to the and partners.

 Donors encourage applications from consortia formed for the purposes of the contract.